Does your trainer have an eating disorder? Not unlikely, fitness professionals say

 They say that people who have overcome mental health problems often want to become therapists.

 Drug addicts want to become substance abuse counselors.
-So does it follow suit that those with eating disorders might be drawn to be nutritionists and fitness professionals?
+Athletes want to become coaches.
+So does it follow suit that those with eating disorders might be drawn to careers in nutrition and fitness?

-But that's not all.
-Nisha Obaidullah, a UK fitness trainer from Bristol, says that eating disorders in the fitness industry are rampant--that it's the secret no one is owning up to.
+Nisha Obaidullah, a UK fitness trainer from Bristol, says that eating disorders in the fitness industry are rampant - and that it's the dirty laundry no one is willing to air.

 "It's a very secretive disease," Obaidullah told BBC News.
 "You would not believe the number of fitness professionals who suffer."